strimzi/strimzi-kafka-operator/HACKING.md

 Sometimes however, updates to minikube may prevent the test cluster context being correctly set.
 If you have errors due to `oc` commands being called on your minikube cluster then explicitly set the `TEST_CLUSTER` environment variable before running the `make` commands.

     export TEST_CLUSTER=minikube

+##### Kubernetes Kind

+Currently the integration tests don't run with Kubernetes Kind, so you have to build by using:

+    MVN_ARGS=-DskipTests make clean docker_build

 ## Make targets

 Strimzi includes a `Makefile` with various Make targets to build the project.